Trinity College Theological School offers courses at all levels of study, taught by an international faculty.

 you learn in small groups, where your questions and ideas are welcomed

-- To become the leading Anglican Theological College within Australia, with a resilient and dynamic base, an appeal to the broad, Catholic Anglican tradition in the Diocese of Melbourne, Province of Victoria and beyond, and a strong and vibrant program of teaching.
+To become the leading Anglican Theological College within Australia, with a resilient and dynamic base, by appealing to the broad, Catholic Anglican tradition in the Diocese of Melbourne, Province of Victoria, and beyond, and through a strong and vibrant program of teaching.

-- To continue rigorous and inventive ministry formation for lay and ordained men and women, offering new models and patterns of worship and mission for new and changing contexts.
+To continue rigorous and innovative ministry formation for lay and ordained men and women, offering new models and patterns of worship and mission for new and changing contexts.

 The University of Divinity and Trinity College Theological School are committed to:

-Included with the policy is a Student Application for Support form.
+Included with the Inclusion Policy is a Student Application for Support form.
 This can be used by students who may benefit from additional support, based on a specific need or condition.
 Examples of this include consultation with students with disability to determine the most appropriate level of support; making reasonable adjustments to usual policy of practice in order to meet the needs of a student with disability; taking steps to eliminate obstacles and barriers to access; and identifying and attempting to stop cases of bullying.
 For more information, please contact the Course Coordinator, who can assist the student with lodging this form.
-A possible outcome of this application process is a specially prepared Student Support Plan that can be raised to the attention of the student’s lecturers.
+A possible outcome of this application process is a specially prepared Student Support Plan that can be shared with the student’s lecturers.

 For further information: